mgechev/angular-performance-checklist/README.md

 ### Change Detection

-On each asynchronous event Angular performs change detection over the entire component tree.
+On each asynchronous event, Angular performs change detection over the entire component tree.
 Although the code which detects for changes is optimized for [inline-caching](http://mrale.ph/blog/2012/06/03/explaining-js-vms-in-js-inline-caches.html), this still can be a heavy computation in complex applications.
 A way to improve the performance of the change detection is to not perform it for subtrees which are not supposed to be changed based on the recent actions.

 #### `ChangeDetectionStrategy.OnPush`

 The `OnPush` change detection strategy allows us to disable the change detection mechanism for subtrees of the component tree.
-By setting the change detection strategy to any component to the value `ChangeDetectionStrategy.OnPush`, will make the change detection perform **only** when the component have received different inputs.
+By setting the change detection strategy to any component to the value `ChangeDetectionStrategy.OnPush` will make the change detection perform **only** when the component has received different inputs.
 Angular will consider inputs as different when it compares them with the previous inputs by reference, and the result of the reference check is `false`.
-In combination with [immutable data structures](https://facebook.github.io/immutable-js/) `OnPush` can bring great performance implications for such "pure" components.
+In combination with [immutable data structures](https://facebook.github.io/immutable-js/), `OnPush` can bring great performance implications for such "pure" components.

 **Resources**